puppetlabs/puppet-docs/source/puppet/3.6/reference/services_apply.markdown

 ### Main Manifest

-Like the puppet master application, puppet apply uses its [settings][short_settings] and the configured [environments][] to locate the Puppet code and configuration data it will use when compiling a catalog.
+Like the puppet master application, puppet apply uses its [settings][short_settings] (such as `basemodulepath`) and the configured [environments][] to locate the Puppet code and configuration data it will use when compiling a catalog.

 The one exception is the [main manifest][].
 Puppet apply always requires a single command line argument, which acts as its main manifest.
 It ignores [the `manifest` setting][manifest_setting] and the [default main manifest from an environment.][env_main_manifest]